fbpx

 Gambling Nearly Ruined My Life – Here’s How I Took My Power Back

-1. Recognizing the Breaking Point
+Recognizing the Breaking Point

-• Maxed-out credit cards and unpaid bills.
+• Maxed-out credit cards and mounting unpaid bills

-2. A Personal Journey to Recovery
+A Personal Journey to Recovery

-3. The Turning Point: Making the Decision to Change
+The Turning Point: Choosing Change

-• Accepting responsibility for past mistakes.
+• Accepting responsibility for the damage done

 How to Stop Gambling and Get Your Life Back on Track